pointedsphere/holdem_poker_utilities/README.md

 ### Comparing Hands With The Same Hand Code

 Consider two players, *P1* and *P2*, and assume they both have the same hand code (HC).
-As our algorithm points only to a HC this is a bit of a problem, but as we know the HC we can solve this by looking at a modified face value product (MFVP).
+As we know the HC we can find the best hand of the same HC by looking at a modified face value product (MFVP).

-The function returns both the HC and the MFVP of a hand, where MFVP is calculated differently for each type of hand.
+The function returns both the HC and the MFVP of a hand (from the hash table), where MFVP is calculated differently for each type of hand.
 However, it is calculated in such a way that *P1* and *P2* can compare MFVP values, the largest of which wins (and equality signifies a draw).
 This will work for any *N>1* players, as long as their HC is identical.
 The method for MFVP calculation is given below for each hand.

 Throughout this section let *fP*, *sP* and *aP* be the prime face, suit and card values (taken from ``PS``, ``PF`` and ``PA`` respectively).
 Also let *f* and *s* be the non prime face and suit values from ``F`` and ``S``.